Aldergrove Flying Station

-Joint Helicopter Command Flying Station Aldergrove or more simply JHC FS Aldergrove is located 4.4 mi south of Antrim, Northern Ireland and 18 mi northwest of Belfast and adjoins Belfast International Airport.
+Aldergrove Flying Station, also known previously as JHC FS Aldergrove, is a British military base located 4.4 mi south of Antrim, Northern Ireland and 18 mi northwest of Belfast, and adjoins Belfast International Airport.
 It is sometimes referred to simply as Aldergrove which is the name of a nearby hamlet.

-The military flying units share the Aldergrove runways but have their own separate facilities and helipad.
+The military flying units share Aldergrove's runways with Belfast International Airport, but have their own separate facilities and helipad.

 The site was formerly RAF Aldergrove, a Royal Air Force station which was in operation between 1918 and 2009.

 History

-Inter-war years
+Interwar period

 RAF Aldergrove first opened in 1918 but was not designated as an operational RAF station until 1925.

 Various squadrons were posted here during this time: